Annie Dillard: Holy the Firm (1977)

 One day, Dillard decided to begin a project in which she would write about whatever happened on Lummi Island within a three-day time period.
-When a plane crashed on the second day, Dillard began to contemplate the problem of pain and God's allowance of "natural evil to happen."
+When a plane crashed on the second day, Dillard began to contemplate, as she said on her website, "the problem of pain: Why would an omnipotent, omniscient and merciful God allow natural evil to happen?"

-Although Holy the Firm (1977) was only 66 pages long, it took her 14 months, writing full-time, to complete the manuscript.
-In The New York Times Book Review novelist Frederick Buechner called it "a rare and precious book."
+Although Holy the Firm was only 66 pages long, it took her 14 months, writing full-time, to complete the manuscript.
+In The New York Times Book Review novelist Frederick Buechner called it "a rare and precious book".
 Some critics wondered whether Dillard was under the influence of hallucinogenic drugs while writing the book.
 Dillard replied that she was not.